-We’re consistently ranked one of the top veterinary schools.
-We’re 1st in the UK in the Guardian University Guide 2018 and the Times 2018 veterinary subject league tables.
-We’re 4th in the world in the Shanghai Global Ranking of Academic Subjects 2017 and 8th in the world in the QS World University Ranking by subject 2017.

-On our integrated programmes you will study and understand a wide range of animals from large and small companion animals and exotics to a variety of wildlife species.
-Our purpose-built campus is home to the largest concentration of animal science expertise in Europe, and students benefit from access to our three on-site veterinary hospitals.

-Veterinary medicine at Edinburgh mixes the best traditions with award-winning, progressive teaching.
-Our outstanding hospitals and teaching facilities provide an excellent environment to develop your practical and clinical skills.

-This time | We’re consistently ranked one of the top veterinary schools.
-We’re 1st in the UK in the Guardian University Guide 2018 and the Times 2018 veterinary subject league tables.
-We’re 4th in the world in the Shanghai Global Ranking of Academic Subjects 2017 and 8th in the world in the QS World University Ranking by subject 2017.
+We're consistently ranked one of the top veterinary schools.
+We're ranked 1st in the UK in the Guardian University Guide 2018 and the Times 2018 veterinary subject league tables.
+We're ranked in the world's top 5 universities in the Shanghai Global Ranking of Academic Subjects 2017 and in the world's top 10 universities in the QS World University Ranking by subject 2018.

 On our integrated programmes you will study and understand a wide range of animals from large and small companion animals and exotics to a variety of wildlife species.
 Our purpose-built campus is home to the largest concentration of animal science expertise in Europe, and students benefit from access to our three on-site veterinary hospitals.

 Veterinary medicine at Edinburgh mixes the best traditions with award-winning, progressive teaching.
 Our outstanding hospitals and teaching facilities provide an excellent environment to develop your practical and clinical skills.